mikey-t/swig/readme.md

 ## NodeJS Version Support

-NodeJS 18 is currently the only fully-tested version.
-However, NodeJS 16 and 20 LTS versions appear to also work.
+NodeJS 18 and 20 are currently the only fully-tested versions.
+However, NodeJS 16 LTS version appears to also work.
 Lower versions might work for non-typescript projects, but are un-tested and not supported.

 ## Additional Documentation